top of page

 Melbourne International Animation Festival (Australia)

-Sundance Film Festival (USA) Really difficult to get in.
+Sundance Film Festival (USA) Big fun but stiff entry fees and difficult to get into.)

 Stuttgart International Festival of Animated Film (Germany)